-It was the first time I went there alone and as a result, I got in touch with many new people I didn't talk to before.
-Thanks once more to Grey for making this event possible, it's so awesome to meet other Atari fans in person.
-Here are some personal notes, so I can remember all the people better...
+It was the first time I went there alone, so I got in touch with many new people I hadn't talked to before.
+Thanks again to Grey for making this event possible.
+It's so awesome to meet other Atari fans in person.
+Here are some personal notes so I can remember all the people better...

-- Grzybson's dad and Grzybson made me drink rakija - which turned out a something I plan to avoid in the future...
+- Grzybson's dad and Grzybson made me drink rakija - which turned out to be something I plan to avoid in the future...

-- I learned that our favorite X-mas reindeer Kasia is Sachy's wife.
+- I learned that our favorite Christmas reindeer, Kasia, is Sachy's wife.

-- Dalthon (Wojciech Zolkiewicz) who is the coder coder of Dalthonizm
+- Dalthon (Wojciech Zolkiewicz), who is the coder of Dalthonizm

 And not to forget the two once-in-a-lifetime moments Grey made possible for us:

 - A live video call with Crispin Sinclar, the son of Sir Clive Sinclair - the inventor of the Sinclair ZX 81, the very first computer I've ever seen and later owned.
-Fun fact: I told home the story of how I bought an Atari back in the 80'ies because the ZX Spectrum I actually wanted to buy was simply sold-old.
-Ironically exactly that incident allowed me to talk to the son of the creator of the ZX Spectrum 33 years later.
+Fun fact: I told home how I repurchased an Atari in the 80'ies because the ZX Spectrum I wanted to buy was sold out.
+Ironically, that incident allowed me to talk to the son of the creator of the ZX Spectrum 33 years later.

-- A live video interview with Bill Mensch from Western Design Center (WDC) where we could ask all the nerd questions about the 6502 we've piled up in 40 years.
-Here are some of them I was able to ask and received excellent answers for.
+- In a live video interview with Bill Mensch from Western Design Center (WDC), we could ask all the nerd questions about the 6502 we've piled up in 40 years.
+Here are some of them I could ask and receive excellent answers for.

 - What was the primary reason for using unified memory?
 Cost?
 The ability for self-modifying code?

 - One reason why 1 Mhz Atari outperforms 4 Mhz Z80 is the pipelining.
-Was that a new idea then, or was it adapted from other existing CPUs?
+Was that a new idea or adapted from other existing CPUs?

 - What were the limiting factors for clock speed?
 RAM speed?
 Production cost?